 - Manager: Míchel Sánchez

-From fairy-tale Champions League debut to relegation scare, Girona’s roller-coaster exposed squad frailty.
-Míchel keeps the 4-3-3 faith, banking on Saša Lukić’s arrival to recycle possession and free Tsygankov wide.
-Closing games—where they dropped 19 points late—will decide their fate.
+From fairytale Champions League debut to relegation scare, Girona’s roller-coaster ride has exposed squad frailty.
+Míchel keeps the 4-3-3 faith, banking on Saša Lukić’s arrival to recycle possession and free Viktor Tsygankov wide.
+Closing out games and minimizing goals against in red time with decide their fate.

 Levante UD